-13. Suspicious transaction NC • Sint Maarten should ensure that all designated All designated categories of predicate offenses for ML are covered in Closed in 5 th and 6 th FURs reporting categories of predicate offenses for ML are covered in order to eliminate the restrictions in the UTR reporting system in this regard (refer to paragraph 277) have been processed in the Penal Code and the ordinance to introduce the PC should be ready and in force by the end of March 2014Penal Code.
-The IO to introduce the Penal Code will be enacted by the end of the year 2014.
-Sint Maarten should consider express provi- sions in law regulation or other enforceable means to require that suspicious transactions The Ministerial Decree on indicators, although not explicitly mentioned, does not exclude tax matters when reporting a suspicious transaction.
+13. Suspicious transaction NC • Sint Maarten should ensure that all designated All designated categories of predicate offenses for ML are covered in Closed in 5 th and 6 th FURs reporting categories of predicate offenses for ML are covered in order to eliminate the restrictions in the UTR reporting system in this regard (refer the PC should be ready and in force by the end of Mac Code.
+The IO to introduce the Penal Code will be enacted by year 2014.
+THE INTRODUCTION ORDINANCE (IO) WAS All the processed in the Penal Code and the ordinary the PC should be ready and in force by the end of Mac Code.
+The IO to introduce the Penal Code will be enacted by year 2014.
+The IO to introduce the Penal Code will be enacted by the end of the Sint Maarten should consider express provi- sions in law regulation or other enforceable means to require that suspicious transactions The Ministerial Decree on indicators, although not explicitly mentioned, does not exclude tax matters when reporting a suspicious transaction.
 Suspicious UTR takes place whether or not it involves a tax matter. should be reported regardless of whether they involve tax matters.
 The MDIUT should be amended to allow the reporting entities to identify suspicion of ML or FT and avoid reliance on the prescriptive indicators.
 The MDIUT will be amended to allow reporting entities to identify suspicion of ML or FT to avoid reliance only on the prescriptive indicators.
 The amended MDIUT will go into force in November 2014.
 STATUS QUO; THE MDIUT IS EXPECTED TO BE UPDATED IN APRIL 2015.
 THE DRAFT MDIUT IS READY TO BE SUBMITTED TO THE MINISTER OF JUSTICE FOR APPROVAL AND SIGNING.
 EXPECTED DATE OF THE MDIUT TO ENTER INTO FORCE: MAY 1, 2016.
 Draft National Ordinance combatting ML/TF Article 25 Draft National Ordinance combatting ML/TF article 2 paragraph 1 under b sub 3°, article 24, article 25, article 40 paragraph 3.
 National Ordinance combatting ML/TF article 25; Ministerial Decree (AB 2016 no. 12) on Indicators article 3.
 National Ordinance combatting ML/TF Article 25; Ministerial Decree on Indicators article 3 (AB 2016 no. 12).